pmz2025/smallguides/guide_yukikey02.md

 ```
-## Check if the Touch policies are ON
+## Check if the Touch policies are ON.
+Note: Even if you have set the touch policy on, after you transfer the key, touch policy will get reset to defaults i.e. `Off`

 ```bash
 $ ykman openpgp info